frobnitzem/rc-org/README.md

 to print s-expressions, they are compared to the reference parse outputs.
 Note that the `-D` flag should not execute the scripts, but only print the output s-expressions.
-Therefore, running `checkparse` should not execute any script contents (but should follow source-links from `. <file>`).
+Therefore, running `test -s` should not execute any script contents (but should follow source-links from `. <file>`).

 Any mismatch will be printed.
-This will also halt the tests unless `checkparse` is run with the `-a` flag.
+This will also halt the tests unless `test -s` is run with the `-a` flag.

-New parse tests may be added by passing the `-m` flag to `checkparse`.
-In the `-m` mode, each argument of `checkparse` and its s-expression parse output is copied to the `parse` subdirectory.
+New parse tests may be added by passing the `-m` flag to `test -s`.
+In the `-m` mode, each argument of `test -s` and its s-expression parse output is copied to the `parse` subdirectory.
 For example, to add `9.rc` (and the corresponding `9.rc.s`) into `parse/`, use

-    ./bin/checkparse -m <path to rc exectable> /bin/9.rc
+    ./bin/test -ms <path to rc exectable> /bin/9.rc

 ## Execution Tests